hmcts/delete_testing/docs/index.md

     ```
     custom_domain    = "your-app.sandbox.platform.hmcts.net"

-11. Helm Charts can be customized by updating  corresponding values file for each environment.
+11. Helm Charts can be customised by updating corresponding values file for each environment.
 Values files located under `/charts/<repo-name>/values.<ENV>.template.yaml`

 12. Environment variables can be passed by updating the corresponding values file in Helm chart.